In Jesus’ discussion about the sheep and goats, he said:

 So when the Greek text has Jesus talking about the Kingdom that was prepared from the founding of the world, or kosmos, the word does not (necessarily) mean that the Kingdom was prepared all the way back when planet Earth was being created.
 It’s literally just saying that the Kingdom was prepared at the start of that arrangement, or age, or era, and the Aramaic text agrees.
 But which arrangement did Jesus mean?
 The Christian arrangement?
 The Jewish one?
 Or the arrangement that began when Adam sinned?
 Or could it, in fact, be talking about the planet?

 Well, the point is that a translator shouldn’t be making that call.
 You, the reader should be deciding what is implied by foundation of the arrangement.
 It is inappropriate for a translator to rule out all but one possible interpretation because it happens to be his or her personal belief.
-This is especially ridiculous when it starts arguments over predestination, fate, God’s justice, and so on, all because of a translator’s decision!
+This is especially ridiculous when it starts arguments over predestination, fate, God’s justice, and so on, all because some translator somewhere happened to make a certain decision!

 Similar problems arise from verses like Revelation 13:8, which states that Jesus is:

-‘The one that had been slaughtered from the founding of the arrangement [kosmos].’
+‘The one who had been slaughtered from the founding of the arrangement [kosmos].’

 By the way, there actually is a Greek word which may mean planet Earth: oikoumene.
 That word refers to the habitation or home of mankind and was frequently used in the Greek Septuagint in places clearly referring to the physical place that mankind lives.